openebs-archive/node-disk-manager/git-workflow.md

 git remote -v
 ```

-Install the build dependencies.
-  * By default node-disk-manager enables fetching disk attributes using udev.
-This requires udev develop files.
-For Ubuntu, `libudev-dev` package should be installed.
-  * Run `make bootstrap` to install the required Go tools
-  * node-disk-manager uses OpenSeaChest to fetch certain details of the disk like temperature and rotation rate.
-This requires cloning the `openSeaChest` repo **outside the node-disk-manager repo**
-    ```sh
-    git clone --recursive --branch Release-19.06.02 https://github.com/openebs/openSeaChest.git
-    cd openSeaChest/Make/gcc
-    make release
-    ```
-  * Copy the generated static library files to `/usr/lib`
-    ```sh
-    cd ../../
-    sudo cp opensea-common/Make/gcc/lib/libopensea-common.a /usr/lib
-    sudo cp opensea-operations/Make/gcc/lib/libopensea-operations.a /usr/lib
-    sudo cp opensea-transport/Make/gcc/lib/libopensea-transport.a /usr/lib
-    ```

-### Building and Testing your changes

-* run `make` in the node-disk-manager directory.
-It will:
-  * Build the binary.
-  * Build the docker image with the binary.

-* Test your changes
-  * `sudo -E env "PATH=$PATH" make test` execute the unit tests
-  * Integration tests are written in ginkgo and run against a minikube cluster.
-Minikube cluster should be running so as to execute the tests.
-To install minikube follow the doc [here](https://kubernetes.io/docs/tasks/tools/install-minikube/).
-  `make integration-test` will run the integration tests on the minikube cluster.

-## Git Development Workflow

 ### Always sync your local repository:
 Open a terminal on your local host.
 Change directory to the node-disk-manager fork root.